retypeapp/retype/blog/2026-02-25-self-hosting-obsidian-vault-with-retype.md

 >>> Maintain everything in standard Markdown

 Your content stays portable and future-proof.
-No vendor lock-in means you can migrate easily at anytime.
+No vendor lock-in means you can migrate easily at any time.
 Git integration tracks every change and enables branch-based workflows for major updates.

 >>> Generate professional sites instantly